pavel-odintsov/fastnetmon/SECURITY.md

 ## Reporting a Vulnerability

-To report vulkhnerability please use this interface https://support.fastnetmon.com/hc/en-gb/requests/new We guarantee initial feedback in 48 hours.
+To report vulnerability please use this interface https://support.fastnetmon.com/hc/en-gb/requests/new We guarantee initial feedback in 48 hours.